dixonwille/wmenu/README.md

 type assert if you need to. wmenu will validate all responses before calling any function.
 It will also figure out which function should be called so you don't have to.

 ## Import
 This allows me to version this package easier and makes sure everyone has a stable release that they want to use.
+V1 will be depricted so I only have to keep up with one version.
+If a new version is big enough I might split that to a branch so that I can support more than one release.
-### V1.0.0 - Major Release
+### V1.0.0 - Major Release (Depricted)
     import "gopkg.in/dixonwille/wmenu.v1"
 ### V2.0.0 - Allowing an interface to be passed in for options
     import "gopkg.in/dixonwille/wmenu.v2"